-4.4 Test voltage values and durations - 6.6 and 11 kV cables
+4.4 Test voltage values and durations - 6.6, 11 and 33 kV cables

-As in the case of 400/230 V cables, most of the 6.6 and 11 kV paper insulated cables now owned and operated by Electricity North West Electricity were originally purchased to BS 480, which later became BS 6480.
+As in the case of 400/230 V cables, most of the 6.6 and 11 kV paper insulated cables now owned and operated by Electricity North West were originally purchased to BS 480, which later became BS 6480.

-This Lead sheathed type of cable was superseded in the early 1980's by a paper insulated corrugated Aluminium sheathed design to EATS 09-12 Impregnated paper insulated corrugated Aluminium sheath cable, commonly referred to as PICAS cable.
-BS 6480:1988 specifies commissioning voltage tests for new cables, but EATS 09-12 does not.
-EATS 09-17 and EATS 09-20 specify single core polymeric insulated cables; these documents do not specify after laying tests.
-These documents have now been superseded by BS7870.
+This lead sheathed type of cable was superseded in the early 1980's by a paper insulated corrugated Aluminium sheathed design to EATS 09-12 Impregnated paper insulated corrugated Aluminium sheath cable, commonly referred to as PICAS cable.
+BS 6480:1988 specifies commissioning voltage tests for new cables but EATS 09-12 does not.
+EATS 09-17 and EATS 09-20 previously specified single core polymeric insulated cables but these documents have now been superseded by BS7870.